 As a team, we built and maintained a framework allowing for ultra-fast delivery of customized, feature-complete WordPress websites for Scandinavian businesses

-Taken part in cleanup and hardening effort after two separate security incidents
+Took part in cleanup and hardening efforts after two separate security incidents

 Assorted freelance contracts